deepak-kumar-dev/deepak-kumar-dev/README.md

 ## Hello👋 I'm Deepak 👩🏻‍💻 from &#127470;&#127475;
 Full-stack Software Engineer developing web apps with the help of javascript and its frameworks.
 Try to learn something new through every single opportunity.
-Passionate about building end-to-end high-performance, secure, scalable web applications.
+Passionate about building end-to-end accessible, high-performance, secure, scalable web applications.
 Keeping technical skills aside, I love to travel and bike Riding.

 ## Experience